zyoohv/DoDone/README.md

-# DoDone
+# DoDone1.0
 Manage your tasks more convenient and cool !

 ##How to use it

 *   add follow words to your path, or bashrc just ok

-        export DPATH='the/path/you/put/this/file'
+        export DPATH='the/path/you/put/this/file/DoDone1.0'
         PATH=$PATH:$DPATH/src/
         PATH=$PATH:$DPATH/bin/

-*   more information in DoDone
+*   more information

+    1.dnew:create a new day task file

+    2.dtoday:look up the task of today

+    3.dadd:add a new task to the task file

+    4.dfinish:sign to finish a task

+    5.dshowd:show your ability in day

+	6.dshowm:show your ability in month

+	7.dshowy:show your ability in year

+	8.dclean:just use to debug

 *   rely environment: gcc bash